 A chartered air ambulance crashed in a densely populated area on the outskirts of India’s national capital late May 25, which, combined with other recent accidents, has spurred India to create an accident investigation committee.
 Authorities say the Pilatus PC-12 was flying into New Delhi from the eastern state of Patna, rushing a seriously ill patient to the city for specialized medical treatment when the crash occurred at 10:50 p.m. local time.
 The accident killed 10 people, including ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Latest Crash in India Prompts Government Air Safety Action".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Latest Crash in India Prompts Government Air Safety Action".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.